 Step 3.
-Specify Restore Settings
+Specify Account Settings

-Specifying IAM Role
+Specifying IAM Role from Single AWS Account

-To specify an IAM role to be used for the restore operation, select the IAM role option.
-By default, Veeam Backup & Replication automatically chooses an IAM role from the same AWS account to which the source DB instances belong.
-You can also choose a role manually — however, keep in mind that the selected role must belong to an AWS account to which you plan to restore DB instances.
+To specify an IAM role to be used for the restore operation, select the IAM role option and choose the necessary IAM role from the list.
+Keep in mind that the selected role must belong to an AWS account to which you plan to restore DB instances.
 For an IAM role to be displayed in the list of available roles, it must be added to the backup appliance as described in section Adding IAM Roles.

-Specifying AWS Account
+Specifying AWS Account Within AWS Organization

-- From the Organization drop-down list, choose the necessary organization identity — either an entire AWS Organization or a scope of organizational units.
+- From the Organization drop-down list, choose the necessary organization identity — either an entire AWS Organization or a limited scope of organizational units.

 For an organization or a scope of organizational units to be displayed in the list of available identities, it must be added to the backup appliance as described in section Managing AWS Organizations.